jmuelbert/jmbde-QT/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl-3.0.txt>.

-Qt ist unter mehreren [Lizenzen](https://www.qt.io/licensing/) verfügbar.
+Qt is available under several [licenses](https://www.qt.io/licensing/).

 GPL V3 © [Jürgen Mülbert](https:/github.com/jmuelbert/jmbde-QT)